ktorio/ktor-documentation/topics/http-client_engines.md

 ### Apache {id="apache"}
 The `Apache` engine supports HTTP/1.1 and provides multiple configuration options.
-You can also use the `Apache5` engine if you need HTTP/2 support.
+You can also use the `Apache5` engine if you need HTTP/2 support, which has HTTP/2 enabled by default.

 1. Add the `ktor-client-apache5` or `ktor-client-apache` dependency:

    <var name="artifact_name" value="ktor-client-apache5"/>